COSC3020/pancake-sort-BraxtonDParnell/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+My implementation has a $/Theta$ of n^3 in terms of comparisons because it compares each index in the array at least three times.
+In terms of flips, the lower bound is 1 in the case of a sorted graph while the upper bound n^2 when we have to flip at least twice.

+I used https://www.geeksforgeeks.org/pancake-sorting/ to help me write the flip function.
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.